Glossary term

 A death benefit is the amount paid to a named beneficiary when the insured person dies and the policy or contract is still in force.
 The term is most commonly associated with life insurance, but death-benefit provisions can also appear in annuities, retirement arrangements, and certain employer benefit plans.

 In life insurance, the death benefit is the core financial promise of the policy.
-It is the money the contract is designed to deliver after the insured person's death, which is why understanding the death benefit is often more important than focusing only on the premium or the product label.
+It is the money the contract is designed to deliver after the insured person's death, so understanding the death benefit is often more important than focusing only on the premium or the product label.

 Key Takeaways